UofT-DSI/stat_gen/README.md

 ## Description

-This course provides a comprehensive introduction to the principles and practices of statistical genetics and genomic epidemiology.
-Through a structured combination of lectures and hands-on coding sessions, students will explore key concepts in molecular genetics, population structure, and association testing.
-Topics include Mendelian and complex trait inheritance, Hardy-Weinberg equilibrium, heritability estimation, GWAS, and advanced methods for addressing population stratification and multiple testing.
-Emphasis will be placed on modern computational tools (e.g., PLINK, Megma, Regenie) and real-world data applications to prepare students for research in genetic epidemiology and precision medicine.
+This course offers a comprehensive introduction to the principles and practices of statistical genetics and genetic epidemiology.
+Through a structured blend of lectures and hands-on coding sessions, students will engage with key concepts in molecular genetics, genetic epidemiology, population genetics, and association testing.
+Core topics include the fundamentals of molecular genetics and genetic models, Mendelian versus complex trait inheritance, Hardy-Weinberg equilibrium, heritability estimation, quality control, genotype imputation, genome-wide association studies (GWAS), and meta-analysis.
+The course places strong emphasis on the use of modern computational tools such as PLINK, MEGMA and GRAF-pop, and real-world data applications to equip students with the skills necessary for research in statistical genetics and genetic epidemiology.

-SQL is used across the machine learning pipeline, and is a fundamental skill for data scientists to master.
-This module will focus on the technical skills needed for working with SQL, including flat-file datasets (JSON, CSV) ingestion, query design, and relational database management.
-Additionally, participants will examine common data management concerns, data access management, and data privacy adherence.

-Participants are introduced to data modelling and how to think about the structure of databases.
-The majority of the module is devoted to learning the necessary commands and their syntax to properly extract information from a database.
-Participants will learn how to problem-solve through live coding.

 ## Learning Outcomes
 By the end of the module, participants will be able to:

 **Week 1:**

-* Describe the structure of a database.
-* Use an export command to save and transport data in CSV and JSON file formats.
-* Use SQL querying and data manipulation techniques to formulate queries for a range of purposes.
+*Understand basic molecular genetics concepts and common genetic models.

+* Distinguish between Mendelian and complex trait inheritance.

+* Understand the principles of population genetics, including allele frequencies, genetic drift, and Hardy-Weinberg equilibrium.

 **Week 2:**